OMA elections: Frequently asked questions

 Additional eligibility criteria were not added as a requirement for physician members to run for the OMA Board of Directors.
 As a member organization, ensuring all members can participate and support their fellow members is critical.
 Specific credentials and experiences could unintentionally create barriers and prevent skilled and talented members from serving their association.

-To offer members a comprehensive understanding of candidate skills and experiences, the board director and president-elect candidates have provided a full information package this year.
+To offer members a comprehensive understanding of candidate skills and experiences, the board director and president-elect candidates provide a full information package.
 The wide breadth of information available allows members to learn about the candidate attributes that they value most in choosing the strongest board possible, whether those are clinical and geographic representation, personal statements, a commitment to Equity, Diversity and Inclusion, gender, professional experience, or any of a variety of technical and leadership skills.

 ICD.D